-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this auditor the (1) Pre-Audit Questionnaire, (2) J.R. policies and procedures, (3) Interviews with the PREA Administrator, (4) Interviews with the J.R.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) J.R. policies and procedures, (3) Interviews with the PREA Administrator, (4) Interviews with the J.R.
 Investigator, (5) Interviews with the PREA Compliance Manager (P.C.M.); (6) Interviews with the local hospital staff that employs SAFE or SANE nurses; and (7) Interviews with local area victim services programs.

 OBSERVATIONS: The agency is not responsible for investigating allegations of sexual abuse as all sexual abuse investigations would be immediately referred to the agency with the legal authority to conduct such an investigation (law enforcement and/or Child Protective Services).
-The agency has requested that law enforcement (local police department) and Child Protective Services (C.P.S.) follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
+The agency has requested that law enforcement (local police departments, sheriff's departments, and Washington State Patrol) and Child Protective Services (C.P.S.) follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
 Facility staff has requested that these investigating agencies utilize a protocol that is developmentally appropriate for youth and, as appropriate, shall be adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011.
 Documented evidence and interviews with local victim advocacy groups supported that facility staff would offer all residents who experience sexual abuse access to forensic medical examinations, whether onsite or at an outside facility, without financial cost, where evidentiary or medically appropriate.
 Such examinations would be performed by Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) where possible.
-The facility has made arrangements to make available to the victim a victim advocate from a rape crisis center.
+The facility has made arrangements to make a victim advocate from a rape crisis center available to the victim.
 Interviews with this agency supported the fact a trained advocate would be made available 24 hours a day, seven days a week.
 If requested by the victim, the victim advocate would be allowed to accompany and support the victim through the forensic medical examination process and investigatory interviews and would provide emotional support, crisis intervention, information, and referrals.
 There is documentation that local law enforcement and/or local hospitals whose staff may perform a forensic exam were asked to utilize the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011.
 Currently, the hospital that has the SANE nurses utilize a protocol that was developed in 2014.
-A reconfirmation of this request was received by the local law enforcement agency in October of 2021.